Two-dimensional quantum antiferromagnets: Quantum Dimer Models

-As for the QDM discussed previously the ground-state of this Hamiltonian is the equal amplitude superposition of all dimer coverings belonging to a given topological sector (as on the triangular lattice there are four sectors).
+As for the QDM discussed previously the ground state of this Hamiltonian is the equal amplitude superposition of all dimer coverings belonging to a given topological sector (as on the triangular lattice there are four sectors).
 This can be readily shown by writing $\mathcal{H}$ as a sum of projectors:

 where $N_h$ is the number of hexagons on the lattice.
 When expanding the products the diagonal terms give a simple constant since

 This reflects the fact that, for any dimerization, the dimers on hexagon $h$ match {\em one and only one} of the $2\times32$ patterns $\left\{d_\alpha,\bar{d}_\alpha\right\}$.